-To qualify for admission into the graduate program in theatre arts, a student must have completed a minimum of eighteen semester hours of undergraduate study in theatre arts.
-The Master of Fine Arts degree does not have a foreign language requirement.
-Students applying for admission to the graduate program are expected to 1) meet all requirements for admission to the Baylor University Graduate School; 2) submit three letters of recommendation; 3) submit a resume which lists the plays he or she has directed, roles he or she has played and technical/design achievements; 4) submit a statement of purpose and professional goals; 5) submit a director's analysis and conceptual statement of a selected play; 6) submit scores from the GRE General Test; and 7) secure a personal interview with a committee of faculty members from the Baylor University Department of Theatre.
-The interview will include a presentation of the prospective student's directorial preparation of the pre-selected play and presentation of the student's undergraduate and professional portfolio.
-The theatre arts faculty also reserves the right to require certain foundation courses, as well as advanced courses, according to the needs and specialization of the individual student.
+Students applying for admission to the MFA Directing program are expected to 1) meet all requirements for admission to the Baylor University Graduate School; 2) submit three letters of recommendation; 3) submit a resume which lists the plays he or she has directed, roles he or she has played, and technical/design activity in theatre; 4) submit a statement of purpose and professional goals; 5) submit a director's analysis and conceptual statement of a selected play; and 6) submit scores from the GRE General Test.
+Selected applicants will be asked to conduct a personal interview with a committee of faculty members from the Department of Theatre Arts.
+The faculty reserves the right to require certain foundation courses, as well as advanced courses, according to the needs and specialization of the individual student.
 For further requirements, see the general graduate admission section of this catalog.